ChopDotHQ/Chopdotlp/LANDING_PAGE_OVERVIEW.md

 **Paragraph 1** (Both variants):
 ```
 Group expenses are messy.
 Someone pays upfront, screenshots get lost, and settling up becomes this awkward game of "who owes who what?"
 ChopDot cuts through that.
-When you close a pot, everyone gets paid instantly- no IOUs, no mental accounting, no chasing people down three weeks later.
+When you close a pot, everyone gets paid with a fast DOT transfer (roughly a few seconds) or the manual payout you choose—no IOUs, no mental accounting, no chasing people weeks later.
 ```

 **Paragraph 2** (Next variant):
 ```
 Here's the thing about blockchain: it's not just crypto hype.
-Every transaction gets recorded permanently on Polkadot and the receipts live on Crust Network- decentralized storage that means your data belongs to you, not our servers.
-So when someone asks "wait, did I pay for parking?" you have receipts.
-Literally.
-Even if ChopDot shuts down, your records live on.
-It's transparency by default, not as an afterthought.
+Every transaction lands on Polkadot, and when you export a receipt to IPFS/Crust it can live beyond ChopDot.
+So when someone asks "wait, did I pay for parking?" you have proofs—even if ChopDot shuts down.
+Transparency is the default, not an afterthought.
 ```

 **Paragraph 2** (Legacy variant):